Residency Program

 Cota JM, Giancola SE, Benavides TM, Wiederhold NP.
 Implications of evolving and emerging pharmacokinetic-pharmacodynamic research for triazoles and echinocandins.
 Current Fungal Infection Reports, 2020.

-Snoga JL, Lusk KA, Attridge RT, Attridge RL.
+Snoga J, Lusk KA, Attridge RT, Attridge RL.
 Effect of non-selective beta-blockers on mortality in patients with end-stage cirrhosis.
-Ann Pharmacother 2019.
+Ann Pharmacother 2020;54(4):322-330.

 Glaess SS, Gutierrez GC, Attridge RL.
 Clonidine as a strategy for discontinuing dexmedetomidine sedation in critically ill patients: a narrative review.
 Am J Health-Syst Pharm 2020;77;515-522.